 Throughout the inpatient journey, the staff encourages adolescents to be respectful of themselves, each other and the environment of the hospital.
 A level behavior system allows adolescents to earn additional privileges during their stay.
 Monitoring of health and safety is of utmost importance with this age group.
 The unit is inspected daily for contraband or other hazards that may develop.
 Adolescents have many patient rights including a patient advocate that they can speak with at any time.
 Family visitation occurs on a regular schedule.
 Phone calls may be made daily, and adolescents may send and receive mail.

 We cannot offer diagnosis, counseling or recommendations online, but an Assessment and Referral specialist is available 24 hours a day, 7 days a week.
-Please call for a free assessment at 812-284-8000.
+Please call for a no-cost assessment at 812-284-8000.
 If you are currently experiencing an emergency, please dial 911 or go to the nearest emergency room.